-Systemic capillary leak syndrome (SCLS) is a rare acquired disorder characterized by acute and severe recurrent attacks associated with a rapid fall in blood pressure as a result of fluid leaks from smaller vessels called capillaries.
+Systemic capillary leak syndrome (SCLS) is a rare disorder characterized by acute and severe recurrent attacks associated with a rapid fall in blood pressure as a result of fluid leaks from smaller vessels called capillaries.
 Attacks often last several days and require emergency care.
-They are sometimes fatal.
+They are sometimes life threatening.
 SCLS occurs most often in adults and the disease is very rare in children.
-SCLS is not hereditary.

-A chronic form of SCLS has been reported that is manifest by swelling of the extremities and sometimes fluid accumulation around the heart and lungs.
+A chronic form of SCLS has been reported that is manifested by swelling of the extremities and fluid accumulation around the heart and lungs.
 The characteristic increase in hemoglobin and blood cell count (hematocrit) may be absent in such cases, but serum albumin is characteristically decreased due to loss of fluid in the tissues.
-Low blood volume with decrease in blood pressure or shock are uncommon in the chronic form.
-These patients may respond to glucocorticoids, diuretics, and aminophylline.
+Low blood volume with a decrease in blood pressure are uncommon in the chronic form.
+These patients may respond to glucocorticoids, diuretics, and aminophylline, or IVIG.

-Patients present with a classic combination of hypotension or shock accompanied b. hemoconcentration, and hypoalbuminemia.
-To confirm the diagnosis several key laboratory features are critical.
+To confirm the diagnosis, several key laboratory features are critical.
 The sudden and profound capillary leak causes a sharp decrease in serum albumin level (hypoalbuminemia) and a similarly sharp increase in the level of hemoglobin and hematocrit.
 The red blood cells which contribute to measurements of hemoglobin and hematocrit are not actually increased.
-Rather the blood becomes concentrated due to the loss of fluid.
+Rather, the blood becomes concentrated due to the loss of fluid.
 This hemoconcentration is a classic feature of the syndrome and proof of hemoconcentration is essential for the diagnosis.
 Some patients are mistakenly diagnosed as having polycythemia, a condition in which the hematocrit is increased due to excessive marrow production of red blood cells.

 Currently, there is no known cure for SCLS.
 Treatment is directed at prevention of attacks using agents aimed at decreasing capillary leakage and aimed at interfering with hormone like cytokines that induce the leakage.
-Once an attack is underway, treatment is directed toward controlling blood pressure to maintain blood flow to vital organs as well as preventing excessive swelling and fluid accumulation.
+Once an attack is underway, treatment is directed toward supportive care, specifically controlling blood pressure to maintain blood flow to vital organs as well as preventing excessive swelling and fluid accumulation.

-Glucocorticoids (steroids) are often used during the acute attack especially early in the recruitment phase in an attempt to reduce the capillary leak, but their efficacy is unknown.
+Glucocorticoids (steroids) are often used during the acute attack, especially early in the recruitment phase in an attempt to reduce the capillary leak, but their efficacy is unknown.
 Albumin and colloids administered with the intravenous fluids may have temporary benefit to increase blood flow to vital organs like the kidneys.

-The National Institute of Allergy and Infectious Diseases (NIAID) is sponsoring a study to investigate mechanisms that may cause systemic capillary leak syndrome.
+The National Institute of Allergy and Infectious Disease (NIAID) is sponsoring a study to investigate mechanisms that may cause systemic capillary leak syndrome.
 Patients between 16 and 65 years of age who have been diagnosed with SCLS are eligible.
 The following link provides details: http://clinicaltrials.gov/ct2/show/NCT00936325

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.